To showcase excellence in Dalmatians, the DCA sponsors a Top 20

 official DCA Bronze Medallion.

-Finalists responding "No" to the invitation and not in attendance at the event will be noted in the ranking in the catalog.
+Finalists responding "No" to the invitation and not in attendance at the event will be noted in the catalog.

 - The Top 20 Event will be held prior to Intersex Competition of DCA National